Optimized Architectures for Kolmogorov-Arnold Networks: Methods

-KAN networks were implemented in PyTorch v2.8.0.
-Splines used $G=10$ grid intervals and degree $K=3$ for all experiments; grid refinement was not used.
+KAN activations used B-splines with $G=10$ grid intervals and degree $K=3$ for all experiments; grid refinement was not used.
 Spline grids and coefficients were initialized as described in~\citeauthor{liu2025kan}~\cite{liu2025kan}.
-Unless otherwise noted, spline grids were updated 10 times during the first 50 epochs.
+For spline grid updates~\cite{liu2025kan}, knots were re-positioned 10 times at intervals of 5 epochs, triggered at training start, FC activation (FC warmup), and $\beta$ onset (Warmup).
+The SiLU base function (Sec.~\ref{subsec:background:kans}) was used for all experiments.